M Idioms

 make out (a report/application)

-I stayed out late last night in order to make out some reports for work.
+I worked late last night in order to make out a report for work.

 make out (something)